 The "Heavens above" website carries up to date details of selected asteroids.
+Charts and details of asteroids one month either side of opposition are available at: http://britastro.org/computing/charts_asteroid.html

 See also the BAA Handbook and/or monthly periodicals.